turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 4. Compose()
 Calls Compose for the active RenderPath

+Note: the splash_screen texture of the application can be created before application is initialized, in this case this texture will be shown as a full screen image (with cropping, if necessary) while the engine initialization hasn't finished.
+The splash_screen texture will be also created automatically if a splash_screen.png file is found in the working directory.
+If a splash screen is not used, then the intialization logging screen will be shown at startup.

 ### RenderPath
 [[Header]](../../WickedEngine/wiRenderPath.h)
 This is an empty base class that can be activated with a `Application`.
 It calls its Start(), Update(), FixedUpdate(), Render(), Compose(), Stop(), etc. functions as needed.
 Override this to perform custom gameplay or rendering logic.
 The RenderPath inherits from [wiCanvas](#wicanvas), and the canvas properties will be set by the [Application](#application) when the RenderPath was activated, and while the RenderPath is active. <br/>